conda-incubator/conda-store/docs/administration.md

 connecting to your specific database. conda-store will automatically create the tables if they do not already exist.

-`CondaStore.redis_url` is a required argument to a running Redis instance.
-This became a dependency as of release `0.4.1` due to the massive advantages of features that conda-store can provide with this dependency.
+`CondaStore.redis_url` is an optional argument to a running Redis instance.
+This was removed as a dependency as of release `0.4.10` due to the need to have a simple deployment option for conda-store.
 See [documentation](https://github.com/redis/redis-py/#connecting-to-redis) for proper specification.
 This url is used by default for the Celery broker and results backend.